andrasq/node-docs/fast_node_map.md

             this.nextRepackCheck--;

-            // if hash has too many holes, repack it now to free space if (!this.nextRepackCheck) {
+            // if hash has too many holes, repack it now to free space
-                // only repack when fewer than 10k live items remain, else we block too long
+            // only repack when fewer than 10k live items remain, else we block too long if (!this.nextRepackCheck) {
-                // this in effect delays repacking until a quieter moment.
-                // note: some usage can defeat this heuristic, eg insert a, b, c delete a, a, a
-                // which would result in slower repacks (but less memory waste) if (this.deleteCount > 100000 && this.insertCount - this.deleteCount < 10000) {
+                if (this.deleteCount > 40000 && this.insertCount - this.deleteCount < 10000) {
                     this._repack();
-                    this.nextRepackCheck = 100000;
+                    this.nextRepackCheck = 25000;
                 }
-                else this.nextRepackCheck = 100000;
+                else this.nextRepackCheck = 25000;
             }
         }
         Map.prototype.delete = Map_delete;